mongodb/docs-atlas-cli/source/includes/steps-run-as-daemon.rst

       .. note::

-         You must have access to GitHub in order to use the Atlas CLI in Docker.
+         You must have access to the GitHub API in order to use the Atlas CLI in Docker.

       To authenticate and run commands, set up API keys in the `environment file
       <https://docs.docker.com/engine/reference/commandline/run/#env>`__.